 History of Tiger Milk Tea

 Tiger milk tea was first introduced in Taiwan by the Taiwanese boba tea company Tiger Sugar.
 Despite the name, the original recipe for tiger milk tea doesn’t contain any tea at all.
-While later variations on the recipe include black tea, the tiger milk tea sold by Tiger Sugar only contained milk, brown sugar syrup, and boba pearls.
+While later variations on the recipe include black tea, the tiger milk tea sold by Tiger Sugar only contained fresh milk, dark brown sugar syrup, and black tapioca pearls.

 Who Invented Tiger Milk Tea?